ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 sudo usermod -a -G foogroup foouser  - add foouser to group foogroup sudo useradd foosuer sudo       - will properly add user to group sudo and some others, for sudo access

+## PERMISSIONS
+- group `input` - user has full control over all devices in `/dev/input`
+- group `dialout` - user can admin serial ports and modems
+- group `docker` - can admin the docker daemon
+- group `bluetooth` - can admin bluetooth stack

 ## SYSTEMD
 - great wiki on it: https://wiki.archlinux.org/index.php/Systemd